-- The personal, social and emotional skills of the children in the playgroup are a strength.
-All of the children, including those who require additional support with their learning: are very well settled; familiar with daily routines; able to self-register and label work independently; share resources readily; and, assist at tidy-up time.
-The children do not however select independently enough the resources they require to initiate or extend their own play. - All of the children are achieving good standards across almost all areas of the pre-school curriculum.
-They have a good understanding of early mathematical concepts and use appropriate mathematical language, particularly in number and they respond well to the use of the sand timers when awaiting their turn.
-Whilst a minority of the children display an interest in the world around them, their creative and investigative play is underdeveloped. - Almost all of the children are attentive during the group story and all contribute enthusiastically to the rhyme and song session.
-A majority of the children are interested in, and access independently the wide range of books available in the playroom.
-Their representational artwork is of a good standard and a minority of the children engage in early mark-making opportunities and can write their own names.
+• The personal, social and emotional skills of the children are highly developed.
+All of the children, including those who require additional support with their learning: are very well settled; familiar with daily routines; engage in sustained and collaborative play; able to self-register; share resources readily; and, assist at tidy-up time.

+- Almost all of the children are achieving good standards across almost all areas of the pre-school curriculum.
+They have a good understanding of early mathematical concepts and use appropriate mathematical language, particularly in number.
+Whilst a minority of the children display an interest in the world around them, their creative and investigative play is underdeveloped. - All of the children are attentive during the group story and all contribute enthusiastically to the opportunity to make music and engage in incidental rhyme and song sessions.
+A minority of the children display an interested in, and access independently the wide range of books available in the playroom.
+Their representational artwork, which is displayed and celebrated in the playroom, is of a good standard and a minority of the children engage in early mark-making opportunities.